cariotan/IdentitySetup/Setup doc.md

 ### Authorization

-Use `AuthorizeView` component to control the UI based on the authentication state.
-The state of the authentication is obtained from `AuthenticationStateProvider`. `AuthorizeView` obtains it from a cascading parameter: `CascadingAuthenticationState`.
+Use `AuthorizeView` component to control the UI based on the authentication state. `AuthorizeView` obtains it from a cascading parameter: `CascadingAuthenticationState`.
+The state of the authentication is obtained from `AuthenticationStateProvider`.
 The above components are in the nuget package: `Microsoft.AspNetCore.Components.Authorization`, so add that to your project.
 Add `AddAuthorizationCore` to services to inject required services to `AuthorizeView`.
 An implementation of `AuthenticationStateProvider` will need to be created and added to services.

 #### `AuthenticationStateProvider`
 As mentioned previously, the state of the authentication that `AuthorizeView` uses is provided by `AuthenticationStateProvider`.
 A concrete implementation of that class will need to be provided.
 It contains a single method that needs implementation - `GetAuthenticationStateAsync`.
 The method return a `AuthenticationState` object that contains the `ClaimsPrincipal` that will be used to determine the state of the authentication.
 The primary logic of `GetAuthenticationStateAsync` will be to create the `ClaimsPrincipal` and return it inside a `AuthenticationState` object. `ClaimsPrincipal` are made up of one or more `ClaimsIdentity` which in turn is made up of one or more `Claim`.
-It would be considered au tehnticated if `AuthenticationType` property of `ClaimsIdenity` is a non-null value and that claims exist that matches the existing criteria of `AuthorizeView`.
+It would be considered autehnticated if `AuthenticationType` property of `ClaimsIdenity` is a non-null value and that claims exist that matches the existing criteria of `AuthorizeView`.

 In addition, `AuthenticationStateChanged` event will need to be invokes whenever the state of authentication changes and the view needs to be updated immediately.
 To invoke it, `NotifyAuthenticationStateChanged` will need to be called.
-The method is a protected method so a public wrapped will need to be written and calling that instead to notify any changes in the authentication state.
+The method is a protected method so a public wrapper will need to be written and calling that instead to notify any changes in the authentication state.

+Whem implementing `GetAuthenticationStateAsync()`, the set of claims can be obtained in the server HttpContext.User.Claims.
+The `ClaimIdentity` that you pass to the `ClaimsPrincipal` will require the `authenticationType` to be specified.

 #### `[Authorize]` attribute
-Add the middlewares:
+Add the middlewares after app.Routing:
 ```
 app.UseAuthentication();
 app.UseAuthorization();